apq-apq/testing/README.md

 # testing
-Hi This is Armita and Pawan
+Hi This is Armita, Pawan and Chotu!